V2AI/Det3D/README.md

 # Class-balanced Grouping and Sampling for Point Cloud 3D Object Detection
 This repository contains  the Winner's Code and Technical Report of the nuScenes 3D Object Detection challenge in WAD, CVPR 2019.

-Code will be made public before CVPR 2020 submission deadline.
+Code will be made public before the CVPR 2020 submission deadline.

 ## Technical Report